Eclipse Emulator is a modern browser-based games emulator for playing GameBoy, GBA, GBC, and NES games.

 Games can be added to Eclipse emulator in several ways:

-- Use the internet to find and upload game ROMs into Eclipse
+- Internet – Use the web to find and upload game ROMs into Eclipse

-- Use the Game Hub – ROMs can be added from an external repository, from Dropbox, or Google Drive
+- Game Hubs – ROMs can be added from an external repository, from Dropbox, or Google Drive

 Frequently Asked Questions: